 4. Scratch

 Scratch coding uses intuitive blocks that can be snapped together to tell a story or create an animation.
 At the same time, Scratch incorporates key coding concepts like loops, conditional statements, and variables.
 So Scratch serves as a great introduction to focus on computer science principles without worrying about syntax (typing errors!).
+It's also a rewarding experience for kids because rather quickly they can make something, run their program, and see the results.

 5. Khan Academy